Banno/polymer-rename/README.md

 ### Example Compilation

-Closure-compiler's module flags allow the output to be split into separate files.
+Closure-compiler's code-splitting flags allow the output to be divided into separate files.
+The compilation must reference the [extern file](polymer-rename-externs.js) included with this package.

+In addition, the compiler can now warn about mismatched types, misspelled or missing property references and other checks.

 ```js
 let closureCompiler = require('google-closure-compiler');